 Sensory-Friendly Events and Outings for Families in Stark County

-The greater Canton area offers a wide range of accessible, fun outings for families seeking sensory-friendly experiences.
+The Stark County area offers a wide range of accessible, fun outings for families seeking sensory-friendly experiences.
 Some are offered daily at attractions, while others are special events throughout the year, we encourage you to take a look!

 Their journey to become an accessible museum for ALL, means removing barriers to learning and providing ways for audiences to engage in the museum space in a multitude of ways.